 Overview of the different labeling and marking requirements, including any restrictive advertising or labeling practices and where to get more information.

 The Nicaraguan Technical Standard on Prepackaged Foods for Human Consumption requires prepackaged foods be labeled in Spanish and indicate product origin, contents, price, weight, production date, and expiration date.
-The Ministry of Development, Industry, and Trade’s Standards Office will determine if the product complies with the labeling requirements, once the product has been registered with the Sanitation Office at the Ministry of Health (known by its Spanish initials MINSA).
+The Ministry of Development, Industry, and Trade’s Standards Office will determine whether the product complies with the labeling requirements, once the product has been registered with the Sanitation Office at MINSA.

 The MINSA Pharmaceutical Office requires that pharmaceutical products be packaged and labeled in Spanish for retail distribution and that their dosages be clearly indicated.